gardenlinux/gardenlinux/tests/README.md

 You need credentials as used for the aliyun command line client, e.g. a `config.json` document.
 Prior to running the tests the following objects must be created in the account:

 - A vSwitch with a cidr range (e.g. 192.168.0.0/24)
-- A security group which allows ingress traffic on TCP port 22 from source IP address of the test run
+- A security group which allows ingress traffic on TCP for SSH (default: 22) from source IP address of the test run
 - a bucket for uploading the disk image files

 Use the following test configuration: